intel/neural-compressor/examples/pytorch/eager/medical_imaging/3d-unet/nnUnet/documentation/data_format_inference.md

     Task002 only has one modality, so each case only has one _0000.nii.gz file.

-The segmentations in the output folder will be named INDENTIFIER.nii.gz (omitting the modality identifier).
+The segmentation in the output folder will be named IDENTIFIER.nii.gz (omitting the modality identifier).